-Product Owner usually represents the Client and acts as a point of contact from Client side.
-The one who prioritizes the list of Product Backlogs which Scrum Team should finish and release.
+The Product Owner usually represents the Client and acts as a point of contact from the Client side.
+The one who prioritizes the list of Product Backlogs that Scrum Team should finish and release.

 Scrum Development Team:

 A cross-functional, self-organizing group of dedicated people (Group of Product Owner, Business Analyst, Developer’s and QA’s).
-Recommended size of a scrum team is 7 plus or minus 2 (i.e, between 5 to 9 members in a team)
+The recommended size of a scrum team is 7 plus or minus 2 (i.e, between 5 to 9 members in a team)

 ARTIFACTS IN AGILE SCRUM METHODOLOGY:

-User Stories are not like a traditional requirement documents.
-In User Stories, stake holder mention what features they need and what they want to achieve.
+User Stories are not like traditional requirement documents.
+In User Stories, stakeholders mention what features they need and what they want to achieve.

 Group of user stories which scrum development team agreed to do during the current sprint (Committed Product Backlog items)

-A graph which shows how many Product Backlog Items (User Stories) implemented/not implemented.
+A graph that shows how many Product Backlog Items (User Stories) implemented/not implemented.

 A graph which shows how many Sprints implemented/not implemented by Scrum Team.

-A graph which shows List of releases still pending, which Scrum Team have planned.
+A graph that shows a List of releases still pending, which the Scrum Team has planned.

-A graph which shows how many defects identified and fixed.
+A graph that shows how many defects identified and fixed.

 Note: Burn Down Charts provide proof that the project is on track or not.